suhetao/stm32f4_mpu9250/README.md

 prediction state: q0 q1 q2 q3 wx wy wz

-mesurement:q0 q1 q2 q3 ax ay az wx wy wz mx my mzv (q0~q3 from dmp ouput)
+mesurement:q0 q1 q2 q3(q0~q3 from dmp ouput) ax ay az wx wy wz mx my mz

 Add a miniIMU for doctor's miniQuadrotor please check the miniIMU directory at the root and look the usage.txt for using!